Like everything else, your fiberglass bathtub will age and look ugly. The finish will wear out as it gets old, and stains will build up.

 - Wear protective gear such as gloves, goggles, and masks during the process.
-The fiberglass powder may cause irritations of the skin, eye, nose, and throat.
+The fiberglass powder may cause irritations of the skin, eyes, nose, and throat.

 - Do the painting job in a well-ventilated area if you are dealing with a free-standing tub.
 However, if you have a fixed bathtub, ensure to improve the room’s ventilation.

-- Avoid flames anywhere near your work area since you are dealing with some chemicals.
+- Avoid flames near your work area since you are dealing with some chemicals.

 Frequently Asked Questions